smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

 Pre- and Post-Contexts
 #######################

-Patterns may require a restricted context.
-Modes and mode transitions model larger contexts such as *languages*.
-A more concise type of context is the *border*, i.e. to what comes before or after the pattern.
-Relying on regular expressions pre- and post-contexts provide a means to specify such constraints.
+To this point, only patterns have been discussed that match absolutely, independent of their context.
+Modes and mode transitions model change the complete matching behavior of a lexer, they change the *language*.
+A more concise type of context is the *border* around a pattern, i.e. to what comes before or after the pattern.
+This section elaborates on conditional matching based such bordering contexts namely *pre-* and *post-contexts*.
-Typical border conditions are 'begin-of-line' or 'end-of-line'.
-Those can be caught by matching regular expressions.

-The reliance on regular expressions implies that only the data stream context can be considered for matching.
-The lexer's state or that of any external component cannot be considered that way.
+Pre- and post-contexts are conditions on the data stream.
+Strictly, the lexer's state is not subject to this type of constraint.
 There is an exception though: the conditions 'begin-of-stream' and 'end-of-stream'.
 Precisely, they are conditions on the lexer's current input pointer and the byte loader.
-For the sake of convenience syntax is provided to deal with the two conditions.
+In the frame of 'begin-of-line' and 'end-of-line' it would be counter-intuitive not to provide those conditions, though.
+Consequently, conditions on stream boundaries can be specified as pre- and post-contexts.

 .. describe:: <<BOS>> P